Anglers – Do You Plan Your Fishing Trips?

-Here is some additional advice to help you keep safe:
+Here is some top safety tips to help you keep safe:

 2. Carry a calling for help device such as a VHF radio or mobile phone in a waterproof case so that you can call for help if you get into difficulty.

 3. Always wear a lifejacket no matter what type of weather/conditions or locations you are angling from.
 If you end up in the water and you are wearing a lifejacket, you are four times more likely to survive (Professor Mike Tipton Portsmouth University) More information on which lifejacket to wear – RNLI

 4. Do you know what to do if someone ends up in the water or gets into difficulty?
 More information on what to do.

 5. What is ‘Float to Live’ – If you end up in the water, the RNLI recommend that you float on your back until you get your breath back.
 More information on Float to Live